 Once the images are collected onboard Ikhana, they are transmitted through a communications satellite to NASA Ames where the imagery is superimposed over ground maps in Google Earth to better visualize the location and scope of the fires.

 From a ground control center at NASA Dryden, NASA pilots command Ikhana in close coordination with the Federal Aviation Administration, which allows the aircraft to fly within the national airspace while maintaining safe separation from other aircraft.
 The imagery is then transmitted to the Multi-Agency Coordination Center in Redding, Calif., and the USFS State Operations Center in Sacramento, which distributes the images to fire mangers in the field.
 All of this is accomplished within minutes, giving decision makers near real-time information.

-"This project is about delivering the right information, to the right people, at the right time," said Ambrosia.
-“It’s also about ensuring that the ever-evolving capabilities developing from the NASA science community be fully exploited and matured for applications that provide societal benefit."
+Three-dimensional view of AMS-Wildfire sensor imagery collected on July 8, 2008 over Basin Fire Complex in California.
+This eastward looking view shows the hot-spot fire detects (yellow polygons) overlaid on the three-band color composite, which is draped on the Google Earth background database.
+Note the locations of the fire on the south-facing (sun-intense) slopes at this data collection time.
+(NASA image) "This project is about delivering the right information, to the right people, at the right time," said Ambrosia.
+"It's also about ensuring that the ever-evolving capabilities developing from the NASA science community be fully exploited and matured for applications that provide societal benefit."